-Incontinence means involuntary leakage of urine or faeces or both.
-Over four million Australians are affected by accidental leakage from the bladder and bowel.
+Incontinence means involuntary leakage of urine (wee) or faeces (poo) or both.
+Over four million Australians are affected by accidental leakage from the and bowel.
 Incontinence can occur in men or women of any age, but it is more common in older people.

-- have urine that is pale yellow – dark yellow or brown urine may indicate that you are not drinking enough (dehydration)
+- urine that is usually pale yellow – dark yellow or brown urine may indicate that you are not drinking enough (dehydration)

-- produce bowel motions (poo) – between three times a day and three times a week
+- producing bowel motions (poo) between three times a day and three times a week

-- have bowel motions that are soft and easy to pass
+- having bowel motions that are soft and easy to pass

 - accidental leakage of urine or faeces